arangodb/arangodb-tinkerpop-provider/README.md

 ## Configuration

-The graph can be created using the methods from `org.apache.tinkerpop.gremlin.structure.util.GraphFactory.open(...)` ( see [javadoc](https://tinkerpop.apache.org/javadocs/3.7.3/full/org/apache/tinkerpop/gremlin/structure/util/GraphFactory.html)).
+The graph can be created using the methods from `org.apache.tinkerpop.gremlin.structure.util.GraphFactory.open(...)`( see [javadoc](https://tinkerpop.apache.org/javadocs/3.7.3/full/org/apache/tinkerpop/gremlin/structure/util/GraphFactory.html)).
-These methods accept a configuration file (e.g. YAML or properties file), a Java Map, or an Apache Commons Configuration object.
+These methods accept a configuration file (e.g., YAML or properties file), a Java Map, or an Apache Commons Configuration object.

 The property `gremlin.graph` must be set to: `com.arangodb.tinkerpop.gremlin.structure.ArangoDBGraph`.